kgladfelder/frontlog/README.md

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

 ◇ What's next? ───────────────────────────────────────────────────────────╮
 │ │
 │ 📁 Project steps │
 │ │
 │ 1: cd frontlog │
 │ 2: npm run dev -- --open │
 │ │
-│  To close the dev server, hit Ctrl-C                                     │ │                                                                          │
+│ To close the dev server, hit Ctrl-C │
+│ │
 │ 🧩 Add-on steps │
 │ │
 │ drizzle: │
 │ - You will need to set DATABASE_URL in your production environment │
 │ - Run npm run db:start to start the docker container │
 │ - Run npm run db:push to update your database schema │
-│    paraglide:                                                            │
-│      - Edit your messages in messages/en.json                            │
-│      - Visit /demo/paraglide route to view the demo                      │
 │ lucia: │
 │ - Run npm run db:push to update your database schema │
 │ - Visit /demo/lucia route to view the demo │
 │ │
 │ Stuck?
 Visit us at https://svelte.dev/chat │
 │ │
 ├──────────────────────────────────────────────────────────────────────────╯